[Editor’s Note: This review may contain spoilers]

 However, this is fitting for what is the final installment of Astro City as a monthly or bi-monthly title.
 Michael goes through a process that’s familiar to all of us.
 He remembers and acknowledges what he has lost, but then he has to resume his normal daily life and look towards the future again.

 This is especially fitting as the reader is in a similar situation, facing the series end.
-We get a fond look back at an earlier story, but the story reminds us that time has past since then, and now we have to deal with the title’s demise and look to its future incarnations.
+We get a fond look back at an earlier story, but the story reminds us that time has passed since then, and now we have to deal with the title’s demise and look to its future incarnations.

 And Astro City does have a future.
 Busiek will continuing it as a series of standalone graphic novels, starting with Astro City: N-Forcement, coming sometime next year.
 Also there are reports that an Astro City TV show is also in the works, so there’s no need to be heartbroken that this series has reached its conclusion.

-As always, Anderson’s art remains as fantastic and well-suited to the title as it’s ever been.
+As always, Anderson’s art remains as fantastic and as well-suited to the title as it’s ever been.
 And Alex Ross’ cover for this issue is outstanding, which is saying a lot as his artwork is always amazing.

 At first, it seemed a bit jarring that the story ended with a plug for Astro City: N-Forcement, as Busiek has never done this before.
 Usually one storyline ends conclusively, and the next issue starts the next story arc fresh, with no segue between the two.